genestack/admin-docs/docs/home/other/telemetry.md

 Genestack doesn't collect any personal information without user consent, complying with data protection regulations; refer to security documents if you need more information in this regard.

-In addition to technical metrics, we collect anonymized product usage data to better understand how our services are used and to guide product development decisions.
+In addition to technical metrics, anonymized product usage data is being collected.
+It helps to understand better which features are used and to guide product development decisions.
 These metrics help us identify what brings value to users and where improvements are needed.
+The list of collected metrics includes but not limited to:

 - `product_number_of_active_users` - Number of registered unique users with “Active” status